danielwu1998/atos-project-spec/technical-spec.md

 #### Solutions

-When a ticket is being marked as "Done", users should be able to add a solution to that ticket, allowing other users to see the solutions to a problem that has already been solved.
+When a ticket is being marked as "Done", users (employees or support staff) should be able to add a solution to that ticket, allowing other employees to see the solutions to a problem that has already been solved.

-#### Classrooms
+#### Departments

-Implement a help queue per classroom, such that learners can navigate to their classroom to see the help queue specific to their class.
+Implement a help queue per department, such that employees can view tickets that pertain to their department specifically.

-A class page should display the teachers and learners that make up that cohort.

-#### Assignment

-Users can assign trainees and trainers to a help ticket.
-The trainers/trainees they can assign should be dependent on the current cohort.

 #### Filtering